-Some dry-grind plants sell distillers wet grains (DWG), although to a much lesser extent than DDGS.
-Distillers grains (DDGS and DWG) often contribute between 10 and 20% of a plant's total revenue and sometimes can reach as high as 40% depending on market conditions.29 This point is illustrated in Figure 8, which shows the proportion of value of a bushel of corn that is generated from DDGS production in the dry-grind process.36 Note that Figure 8 is on a per bushel basis and is not on a price per mass basis, as in dollars per ton.
-The average annual price for DDGS from 1980 to 2016 is shown in Figure A4.
-The USDA ERS gives the average price of DDGS in 2016 as \$106/ton.
-The USDA Agricultural Marketing Service gives the average price of distillers dried grains (10% moisture, 28-30% protein) for the week of September 5, 2017, in Eastern Iowa as \$104/ ton.
-The average price for wet distillers grain (65-70% moisture) for the same week was \$38.50.
+Some dry-grind plants sell WDG, although to a much lesser extent than DDGS.
+Distillers grains (DDGS and WDG) often contribute between 10-20% of a plant's total revenue and sometimes can reach as high as 40% depending on market conditions.34 This point is illustrated in Figure 13, which shows the proportion of value of a bushel of corn that is generated from DDGS production in the dry-grind process.43 Note that Figure 13 is on a per bushel basis and is not on a price per mass basis, as in dollars per ton.
+The average annual price for DDGS in 201329